 Solid State Drives and how they work?

 Solid State Drives provide rapid access to information, they achieve this by having no moving parts.
-The data in a solid state drive is always available and it takes micro seconds to retrieve compared to a disk drive taking milliseconds so access the data is 1,000 times faster than spinning disk drives.
+The data in a solid state drive is always available and it takes micro seconds to retrieve compared to a disk drive taking milliseconds so accessing the data is 1,000 times faster than disk drives.
 The physical location of data doesn’t matter on a solid state drive, read speeds are consistent and disk fragmentation isn’t a problem.
 SSD use less power compared to hard drives and make them suitable for use in notebooks and generate less heat.

 What is a Solid State Drive made of?